yard

 The best fertilizer for vegetables in a small raised bed is not the same product you want for a big tilled plot or balcony pots.
 How your garden holds water and drains changes what works.

-Traditional in ground rows often start with poorer soil but hold nutrients longer.
-Here, mix in compost and a balanced granular fertilizer before planting, then spot feed crops that show pale growth or poor vigor.
-Long rows of pole beans and spring peas usually need less nitrogen because they can fix some from the air.
+Traditional in-ground rows often start with poorer soil but hold nutrients longer.
+Here, mix in compost and a balanced granular fertilizer before planting, then spot-feed crops that show pale growth or poor vigor.
+Long rows of pole beans usually need less nitrogen because they can fix some from the air.
+Spring peas usually follow the same pattern.

 Container vegetables dry out quickly, and every watering flushes nutrients from the pot.
-A slow release synthetic or organic coated fertilizer paired with weekly liquid feedings is simplest.
-Fruiting plants like patio cucumbers and cherry types in pots are much less forgiving if you skip feeding.
+A slow-release synthetic or organic coated fertilizer paired with weekly liquid feedings is simplest; patio cucumbers and cherry tomatoes in pots are much less forgiving if you skip feeding.

 Zone-specific advice, seasonal reminders, and new plant guides — no filler.